 Inventory Turnover Formula

 If you’re a restaurant owner or manager, chances are that you’re asking yourself “how do I calculate inventory turnover?”
-Use the inventory turnover ratio formula.
-The inventory turnover ratio formula is the cost of items sold divided by the average inventory.
+The formula to calculate inventory turnover ratio is necessary.
+The turnover ratio formula is the cost of items sold divided by the average inventory.
 Average inventory is calculated by adding up the beginning and ending inventory and dividing it by two.

-You can also calculate inventory turnover by dividing the total sales by inventory.
+You can also determine turnover by dividing the total sales by inventory.
 However, this can produce inflated results that aren’t as accurate since sales are oftentimes recorded at market value.

 There are many restaurants that use the COGS or cost of goods sold instead of total sales.
 This is because the COGS can reflect the overall cost of producing goods, and it excludes the retail markup.